ChatGPT vs Claude vs Gemini: Which One Should You Actually Use?

 All three paid plans land around the same price point.
 Here’s the honest breakdown:

-The honest take on paying $20/month: if AI is saving you more than an hour of work per month, it’s already paid for itself.
-Most people who use it daily for writing, research, or summarizing find the paid tier worth it.
+The simple test for whether $20/month is worth it: if AI saves you more than an hour of work per month, it’s already paid for itself.
+Most people who use it daily for writing, research, or summarizing find the paid tier worth it within the first two weeks.
 If you’re only using it occasionally, stay on the free plan until you feel the limits.

 6. What About Grok and the Others?